 For the fillings, it’s kind of a free for all.
 I used sliced black olives, you can use green or whichever you love; I also used grape tomatoes, but red onions and minced cucumbers may be a fantastic add in (why am I just thinking of this, now)?
 Make sure you cut the add-ins to teensy bits.

-I only used three whole eggs to make a batch of 6.
+I only used three whole eggs to make a total of 6.
 I must admit, it took a bit of hummus.
 If you’d like to make your own hummus, it would be great (and cheaper) to make a large batch for a gathering.
 Here’s an awesome recipe for hummus by Gimme Some Oven.

 Want to learn a quick way to stuff the eggs?
 Use a cup, put in an open sandwich bag, add the filling, close the bag, cut a corner.
-Ta-dah, you now how a piping bag mis amigos!
+Ta-dah, you now have a piping bag mis amigos!

 That’s it.
 Do you think this is something they should serve in school lunchrooms in America?
 I mean, this is something I’d serve my mini Latino’s and Latina’s.
 Que tu cres?
 I hope your family enjoys this recipe.
 Be sure to leave a comment below with what your school lunches looked like usually.
 I know in Cuba, mi padre remembers rice and beans…he can’t recall what else.
 I think we should give him grace since it’s been over 40 years.
 Thanks for coming by and as always, buen provecho mi gente!

-- 3 Hard Boiled Eggs, peeled, sliced lengthwise
+- 3 Hard Boiled Eggs peeled, sliced lengthwise

 - 3 Tablespoons of hummus

-- 2 black olives, minced
+- 2 black olives minced

-- 2-4 grape tomatoes, minced
+- 2-4 grape tomatoes minced

 - 1 ½ teaspoons of olive oil